Mona Arshi worked as a Human rights lawyer at Liberty before she started writing poetry.

 Mona has performed her work at over 40 Festivals both here and abroad.
 She has read at the Royal Society of Literature, the Poetry School, The Southbank and in 2017 she was on the judging panel for the Forward Prize and co-hosted the awards at the Royal Festival Hall.
 Mona makes regular appearances on the radio including Front Row and was commissioned to write a programme on the Odyssey for ‘Book of the week’ for Radio 4, which was broadcast in March 2017.

 Her poems and interviews have been published in many magazines but also in the Times, The Guardian, in the US and The Times of India as well as on the London Underground.
 Mona has recently been working with ‘Dancing Words’ and collaborated with composer Tom Szirtes and dancer Ella Mesma to develop a film poem - ‘Ballad of the Small Boned Daughter’ which was screened at the BFI in January 2018.

-Mona’s second collection is due to be published in early 2019 by Liverpool University Press.
+Mona’s second collection 'Dear Big Gods' will be published in April 2019 and available to pre-order from Liverpool University Press

 Photo credit: Adrian Pope